VulcanJS/vulcan-next/docs/features.md

 ### NOT Apollo v3/4

 We currently use Apollo Client v2.
 At the time of writing, v3 is still in beta.

+## Apollo Server

+### Demo of a simple server

+See `src/pages/api/graphql` for a demo server built with Apollo and Express

+**NOTE:** Expect drastic enhancement of the way the server is set up, thanks to [VulcanJS](http://vulcanjs.org/) declarative approach.

+### GraphQL Playground

+GraphQL Playground is available on `api/graphql`.
+All API routes of Next are located in the `src/pages/api` folder, hence the `api` prefix.

+### Graphql Voyager

+Open `api/debug/graphql-voyager` and explore your API visually.

 ## Code architecture and build